brancz/kube-rbac-proxy/README.md

       --auth-token-audiences strings                Comma-separated list of token audiences to accept.
 By default a token does not have to have any specific audience.
 It is recommended to set a specific audience.
       --client-ca-file string                       If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
       --config-file string                          Configuration file to configure kube-rbac-proxy.
+      --http2-disable                               Disable HTTP/2 support
+      --http2-max-concurrent-streams uint32         The maximum number of concurrent streams per HTTP/2 connection. (default 100)
+      --http2-max-size uint32                       The maximum number of bytes that the server will accept for frame size and buffer per stream in a HTTP/2 request. (default 262144)
       --ignore-paths strings                        Comma-separated list of paths against which kube-rbac-proxy pattern-matches the incoming request.
 If the requst matches, it will proxy the request without performing an authentication or authorization check.
 Cannot be used with --allow-paths.
       --insecure-listen-address string              [DEPRECATED] The address the kube-rbac-proxy HTTP server should listen on.
       --kubeconfig string                           Path to a kubeconfig file, specifying how to connect to the API server.
 If unset, in-cluster configuration will be used